devops-surya/devops-training/Fast_Track_April_2022/Docker & Kubernetes/Docker.md

 ## ENTRYPOINT:
-* This is the command thats executed when the container starting.
+* This is the instructor thats executed when the container creation.
 * syntax:
 ```
 ENTRYPOINT [ "executable, "param1", "param2"  ]